Jasson-AXE/new-project/README.md

 - second branch has name as a "development"

 After changes in second branch you could merge your second branch to main

+Hm I want to see how to work fetch